cs1302uga/cs1302-tutorials/generics/generic-methods/generic-methods.md

 ## Video Example

-In this video example, we identify some segments of code that are nearly identical except for the fact they operate on different datatypes, then we refactor the code into a datatype-independent method using generics.
+In this video example, we identify some segments of code that are nearly identical except for the fact that they operate on different datatypes, then we refactor the code into a datatype-independent method using generics.

 https://youtu.be/B6fCVtWHXXI